NoraXie/MultiProcessMStepRegression/README.md

 fit_weight:Series
 The length of fit_weight is same with length of y.The fit_weight is for trainning data.If None(default),every sample has a same trainning weight.Don\`t confuse fit_weight with measure_weight(mentioned below) that is for measuring model.It depends on user\`s design on sample whether fit_weight is same with measure_weight or not.For example,for reducing effect from large class sample,it\`s a good way to improve weights of small class sample when trainning model but the weight between large class sample and small class sample returns back to original weight value when measuring with some index like KS or ROC_AUC.Why doing like this is that the lost function of regression is large class sensitive.So the user need adjust sample weights.Some index like KS or ROC_AUC,their calculate way is non-sensitive in unbalanced sample situation,so the user need not adjust sample weights unless the user thinks that the loss penalty between samples is different.
-note:Although the user set measure='KS' or 'ROC_AUC' to measure performance and pick features,but the MutliProcessMStepRegression.LogisticReg is still large class sensitive,due to the base algorithm is standard logistic regression yet.
+note:Although the user set measure='KS' or 'ROC_AUC' to measure performance and pick features,but the MultiProcessMStepRegression.LogisticReg is still large class sensitive,due to the base algorithm is standard logistic regression yet.

 measure:str ks(default) | accuracy | roc_auc | balanced_accuracy | average_precision
 Performance evaluate function.The y_true,y_hat and measure_weight will be put into measure function automatically and the other parameters will be put into measure function with kw_measure_args